Stay Ahead of the Market: 20 Best Real Estate Blogs

 7. BiggerPockets

-• Recommended frequency: Daily or weekly
+• Time or scheduling icon showing a clock inside a gray circle.
+Recommended frequency: Daily or weekly

 It has practical, actionable content across real estate investing, as well as tools (e.g., calculators), podcasts, and data-driven analyses to support investment decisions.
 With over 3 million members, it’s one of the biggest and most active real estate investing communities in the US, so if you’re serious about investing, you’re sure to find something helpful here.